SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 Under "Value selection" define from where the value should be extracted.
 In order to do so, indicate where the value information starts in the "Start bit" field and how long this information is in the "Number of bits" field.

-In this example the "Measurement sensor 1" information starts in byte 3 (i.e. start bit = "24) and is 3 bytes long (i.e. number of bits = "24").
+In this example the "Channel 1 Type" information starts in byte 2 (i.e. start bit = "16") and is 1 byte long (i.e. number of bits = "8").

 <img src="/guides/users-guide/actility/payload-example3.png" alt="Example payload: message type source" style="max-width: 100%">